PRODUCT DESIGN

 The phrase "Being picked up" caused confusion, as some participants associated it with ride-share language.
 In the "List an item" flow, participants found the instructions for 'serving' (unit, servings per unit, total servings) required extra processing, indicating a need for clearer copy on this page.
 A concern for privacy arose, with a participant questioning how accurate the circle radius would be displaying the Sharer's location on the food listing page.

-Based on these results, I identified 1 high-priority revision that needed addressing for the success of the MVP and 4 iterations to consider for the future:
+Based on these results, I identified high-priority revisions that needed addressing for the success of the MVP and iterations to consider for the future:

 • High priority: Add stories feature for future testing